Brendan Gallagher: Heroic, tragic and downright eccentric, yes rugby has it all

 InvictusA mate of mine, literary agent David Luxton, has had the brilliant idea of organising the inaugural London Sports Writing Festival this week at Lord’s cricket ground, a wonderfully self-indulgent literary orgy for those who love reading and talking about sport as well as watching and reporting the real thing.

-Four days of Q&As and seminars have been organised based mainly on this year's best selling books while generous drinking time has been factored in for essential bar-room debate.
-The perfect waste of a day awaits and, as you might suspect, cricket and cycling lead the way – it's seemingly almost impossible to write a bad book about either – with football for once relegated to third place although the national game still attracts a formidable body of written work.
-The big shock for me, however, is that apart from a chat with Matt Dawson and about the Lions, rugby our great sport scarcely this time around.
+Four days of Q&As and seminars have been organised based mainly on this year’s best selling books while generous drinking time has been factored in for essential bar-room debate.
+The perfect waste of a day awaits and, as you might suspect, cricket and cycling lead the way – it’s seemingly almost impossible to write a bad book about either – with football for once relegated to third place although the national game still attracts a formidable body of written work.
+The big shock for me, however, is that apart from a chat with Matt Dawson and Sam Warburton about the , rugby our great sport scarcely this time around.

 As both a rugby fanatic and allegedly a writer – no really, don’t titter – I’ve therefore been musing about rugby literature.
 Is it any good?
 What are the great definitive rugby books and have any been published recently?
 Shouldn’t a game packed with some of the biggest, wildest and most extreme characters on the planet figure more prominently?
 Is this year a one-off, a rare fallow period, or does it represent a terminal decline?